tariqdaouda/Mariana/Mariana/doc/source/index.rst

 ===========================================
 .. image:: https://img.shields.io/badge/python-2.7-blue.svg

+Mariana's goal is to create a powerful language through which complex deep neural networks can be meaningfully expressed and easily manipulated.
+It's here to empower researchers, teachers and students, while greatly facilitating AI knowledge transfer into other domains

 Named after the deepest place on earth (Mariana trench), Mariana is a Python Machine Learning Framework built on top of Theano_, that focuses on ease of use.
 Mariana lives on github_.

 .. _Theano: http://www.deeplearning.net/software/theano/